freednara/NextGenENOS/docs/EXPERIENCE_BUILDER_SETUP_GUIDE.md

 - See real-time cart updates
 - Navigate seamlessly between pages

-Your StoreConnect e-commerce platform is now ready for customer use! 🚀
+Your ENOS e-commerce platform is now ready for customer use! 🚀